-Several local businesses and members of the community volunteered their time and any chance of having clean shoes or clean hands to give the first miles of the Maumee River a much needed cleanup.
-We spent a lot of time cleaning up trash from the shore and pulling larger refuse, including tires and metal barrels, from the river.
-We also sent some people out on canoes to collect the many islands of trash floating at the top of the bends.
+Several local businesses and members of the community volunteered their time and any chance of having clean shoes to give the first miles of the Maumee River a much needed cleanup.
+We spent a lot of time removing trash from the shore and pulling larger refuse, including tires and metal barrels, from the water.
+Others used canoes provided by Maumee Rentals, a new canoe livery based in nearby Antwerp, OH, to collect the islands of trash floating at the top of the river bends.

 We are very proud of all of the progress that we made on Saturday.
 Our hope for next year is that we have more manpower.
-While we were able to pull a significant amount of trash from the river, we were unable to get to invasives and seeds this year like we had hoped.
+While we were able to pull a significant amount of trash from the river, we were unable to get to invasive plants or reseeding.
 Please consider joining us next year so that we may make an even larger impact in our community.

 SO WHY DOES THIS MATTER?

-The Maumee River starts in Fort Wayne, IN and flows North and East through Ohio until it reaches Lake Erie.
-Several cities and towns along the way rely on this river for drinking water and it serves as the focal point for recreational activity in many of these same areas.
+The Maumee River starts in Fort Wayne, IN and flows northeast through Ohio until it reaches Lake Erie.
+Several cities and towns along the way rely on this river for drinking water as well as recreational activity.

-This first section of the river that was focused on for this clean up effort, from the Maumee River dam at North Anthony and Niagra Drive to Kreager Park, is the most neglected, polluted and generally unappealing part of the entire river – from “Fort” to “Port”.
-Why?
-Because of several sources of negligence, places downstream like Toledo, are suffering from a major water quality issue that’s even been discussed in a recent New York Times article.
+The first section of the river that was focused on for this clean up effort, from the Maumee River dam at North Anthony and Niagra Drive to Kreager Park, is the most neglected, polluted and generally unappealing part of the entire river.
+Due to several sources of negligence, places downstream such as Toledo, are suffering from a major water quality issue that’s even been discussed in a recent New York Times article.

 EXTRA SHOUT OUT TO THESE AWESOME BUSINESSES!